ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part2.md

 further input from you to complete, this step will not proceed until you click the *Create* button.
-Before you do that you have an opportunity to review and change the names that you use for new marbles owners in addition to the owner named \'Barry\' that should already exist (though not evident from this screen) if you created it in the first part of this lab.
+Before you do that you have an opportunity to review and change the names that you use for new marbles owners in addition to the owner named 'Barry' that should already exist (though not evident from this screen) if you created it in the first part of this lab.